deimosian/pve-fake-subscription/README.md

 Disables the "No valid subscription" dialog on all Proxmox products.

-> I am really poor and I can't afford a license.
-I just want to get rid of the annoying dialog.

-Fork replaces weeb shit with Homelab.
+Fork replaces weeb shit with Homelab and changes spoofed subscription level from Premium to Community.

 ## Features